-I am currently a member of the board of Gridstore, a company offering hyperconverged infrastructure, and based in Mountain View; and chair of the Science Gallery International to bring the Science Gallery (see above) concept to a number of other cities around the world – watch our video.
+I am currently a member of the board of Hypergrid (formally Gridstore), based in Mountain View; and chair of the Science Gallery International to bring the Science Gallery (see above) concept to a number of other cities around the world – watch our video.

 Since December 2011 I have been informally working with the Atlantic Bridge technology investment team, many of whom I have known and respected for many years.
 In early 2016 I became a partner at the firm, and am now running the University Bridge Fund (targeting spin-ins and spin-outs) with my business partner Helen McBreen.